I supervise and co-supervise honours and graduate studentswho are engaged in design and ethnographic projects.

 Times of change in resource extraction regions: local adaptation strategies and institutional challenges in the Russian north

-Julia is studying at the University of Melbourne and is supervised by Dr Anna Hurlimann, A/Prof Simon Batterbury, Dr Ole Fryd.
-A/Prof Scott Heyes and Dr Jennifer Day serve on Julia’s advisory committee.
+Julia completed her PhD at the University of Melbourne under the supervision of Dr Anna Hurlimann, A/Prof Simon Batterbury, and Dr Ole Fryd.
+A/Prof Scott Heyes and Dr Jennifer Day served on Julia’s advisory committee.

 Rhys Probert – Landscape Architecture Honours Project (2017)